mixstam1821/Xenia/README.md

 **Stable native extension handling.** HDF5, PROJ, and pyresample are C extensions that do not always behave well when first-initialized from short-lived async threads.
 Xenia routes all native work through a single persistent thread, which keeps initialization stable and means that if something does go wrong at the native level, it surfaces as a clean HTTP error rather than a process crash.

-**Broad format support.** Beyond MTG, Xenia supports TROPOMI/Sentinel-5P swath data, GOES ABI, MSG SEVIRI, OSISAF SST, LSASAF LST, H-SAF precipitation, ERA5 and CMIP6 reanalysis, ISCCP, CERES, CLARA, and unstructured grid files (UGRID/UXarray).
-The fallback chain is: satpy readers → xarray CF → TROPOMI subgroup loader → UXarray.
+**Broad format support.** Beyond MTG, Xenia supports several 2d geospatial data such as TROPOMI/Sentinel-5P swath data, GOES ABI, OSISAF SST, LSASAF LST, H-SAF precipitation, ERA5 and CMIP6 reanalysis, ISCCP, CERES, CLARA and RTM outputs (Stamatis et al., https://zenodo.org/records/17382343).
+The fallback chain is: satpy readers → xarray CF → TROPOMI subgroup loader → UXarray (experimental).

 ---